alex-sharifi/book-reports/the-data-warehouse-toolkit.md

             - Used for analysing the entire transaction pipeline, because it would be much harder to calculate average days between milestones in a transaction event fact table</sup>pg 194</sup>.
             - Reuse of conformed dimensions is to be expected<sup>pg 194</sup>.
             - Lag calulcations between events should be calculated in ETL system rather than views because they are better at incorporating intelligence like workday lags, accounting for weekends and holidays<sup>pg 196</sup>.
+            - This kind of design is successful when 90 percent or more of the events progress through the same steps without any unusual exceptions, but there is no good way to reveal what happened when an event deviates from the standard scenario<sup>pg 255</sup>.
+Unusual departures from the standard scenario are described by a Status dimension on the accumulating snapshot fact table: tag the fact row with the Status 'Weird', and join back onto fact table using companion Keys<sup>pg 256</sup>.
     - Transactions and snapshots are the yin and yang of dimensional designs<sup>pg 122</sup>.
 Each provide different vantage points on the same story.
 - Additive, semi-additive, non-additive
     - Additive can be summed across any of the dimensions associated with the fact table<sup>pg 42</sup>.